Sexually explicit videos made at Michigan high school - NewsBreak

 PENNFIELD CHARTER TOWNSHIP, Mich. ( WOOD ) — A Michigan school system is warning parents about sexually explicit videos and photos of students that were produced at its high school.

 The letter from Pennfield Schools said that school administration found out about “two incidents involving the creation and distribution of inappropriate videos and pictures at the high school” that include nudity and students involved in sexual acts.
-The photos and videos were then shared among students in the school over social media and “other electronic means,” the letter said.RECALL: Gorton’s fish sandwich fillets may contain bone fragments
+The photos and videos were then shared among students in the school over social media and “other electronic means,” the letter said.’90 Day Fiancé’ alum survives brazen murder attempt by boyfriend on boat in Florida, officials say

 Because the students involved are minors, the photos and videos are considered child pornography.
 Citing the Michigan Penal Code, the letter states, “possession, distribution, and creation of child pornography is a felony and a federal crime and can carry a jail sentence of up to 20 years in prison.”